WARNING: unbalanced footnote start tag short code found.

 Plastics containing BPA can reduce your egg count by 24 percent.

-Many things that we use on a daily basis may be exposing us to harmful toxins, like plastic water bottles, food cans, and even cash receipts.
+Many things that you use on a daily basis may be exposing youto harmful toxins – think of plastic water bottles, food cans, and even cash receipts.
 Increased contact with such things leads to the increased absorption of an estrogen-mimicking plastic-softening chemical called bisphenol A or BPA.

-Radiation From Mobile Devices
+10. Radiation From Mobile Devices